static FMOD.RESULT FmodEventCallback(FMOD.Studio.EVENT_CALLBACK_TYPE type, IntPtr instancePtr, IntPtr parameterPtr)

 }

 In a specific situation where there were dozens of sound instances are playing, a looping music event was stopped externally, but some of the sounds would not stop no matter what.
-So, I tried checking in the callback and forcefully calling stop
+So, I tried checking in the callback and forcefully calling stop.

-is called twice, Unity forcefully crashes every time without any warning.
+However, when using it this way, if stop is called twice, Unity forcefully crashes every time without any warning.

 Please look into this.